matthewmacon90/blizzard-gamer-app-public/README.md

 Welcome to the Sons-of-Thunder project!
 This platform is designed for the passionate gamers of World of Warcraft and other games, offering a personalized space to showcase your gaming achievements, stats, characters, and more.
 Join us in fostering a vibrant community built by gamers, for gamers.

+***Please Note:*** This codebase is not being maintained here as I am developing this app within an organzation I have created on github.
+Once the app has launched there will be a public access link.
+Lastly, the app is currently undergoing updates to switch to mongodb instead of SQL for faster development.

 ## Getting Started

 Follow these instructions to set up the project locally and embark on your development journey.